PierreSenellart/provsql/doc/source/user/studio.rst

 pills:

 * :sc:`prov` (purple) on a relation whose ``provsql`` column is injected by the planner: provenance tracking is active.
+The pill is sub-classified by the table's metadata kind (see :doc:`probabilities` for the TID vs BID model) : :sc:`PROV-TID` for tuple-independent tables registered via :sqlfunc:`add_provenance`, :sc:`PROV-BID` for block-independent tables registered via :sqlfunc:`repair_key`.
+  This is the same classification the safe-query rewriter consults to decide whether a query is in scope for ``provsql.boolean_provenance``.
 * :sc:`mapping` (gold) on a relation shaped
   ``(value <T>, provenance uuid)``, including views from :sqlfunc:`create_provenance_mapping_view`.
 The two pills are